stephenburks/spell-deck/ideas.md

 - [ ] Dark Mode - provide theme support so that users can eventually select their own themes
 - [x] Finish v1 base styles - wrapping up migration to Chakra UI v3 and the respective style updates that need to be completed to support the change over.
+- [ ] Add Icons - - Spell tabs for spell types, and classes - Spell tabs at the top

 ## ✅ Completed